vsirotin/digital-treasure-chest/projects/keeper-master-data/README.md

  1. Dependency updating.

  ## 3.1.0
- 1. Class KeeperCurrentUserLanguage extended with a method isCurrentLangSaved(): boolean that checks if the current language of the user is saved in local storage and returns true if the current language is saved, false otherwise-
+ 1. Class KeeperCurrentUserLanguage extended with a method isCurrentLangSaved(): boolean that checks if the current language of the user is saved in local storage and returns true if the current language is saved, false otherwise.

+ # 3.1.1
+ 1. Correction in build units.